ADAMS Version 3.7

 - Biological passport graphs display

 Athlete Biological Passport graphs, currently display a maximum of 10 tests for small graphs and 30 for the expanded versions.
-Users will be allowed when viewing the expanded graphs, to display all tests included in the passport.
+Users will be allowed, when viewing the expanded graphs, to display all tests included in the passport for both Hematological and Steroidal Passports.

 - Experts access to previously reviewed passports